-Most operators see static in PE pipe as only a safety issue.
-However, this incident will show how static in PE pipe can cause pinhole leaks and unaccounted gas.
+ost operators of local distribution companies (LDCs) see static in polyethylene pipe as only a safety issue.
+However, the in cident discussed here will show how static in PE pipe can cause pinhole leaks and unaccounted for gas, thus having significant implications for gas utilities.

-Memphis Light Gas and Water installed a 1" IPS PE service line according to the PE pipe manufacturer's recommendations.
-After installation the service line passed the pressure test for integrity and was stubbed for later service installation.
+Memphis Light, Gas and Water installed a 1-inch IPS PE service line according to the PE pipe manufacturer's recommendations.
+After installation, the service line passed the pressure test for integrity and was stubbed for later service installation.
 No gas flowed through the line.
 Two months later, the line was reopened for installation of the gas service.
 After the service was installed, the line was again pressure tested.

 Although the pipe was never in service, the PE pipe service line failed to hold pressure.
 The pipe was removed from the ground and returned to the manufacturer for inspection and testing where tests revealed the pinholes were caused by electrostatic discharge while the PE pipe was buried underground and not in service.
-This paper will review the probable cause of this damage, what LDCs need to look for to determine if the pinholes are caused by electrostatic discharge (the morphology of pinholes) and the service implications for LDCs of electrostatic pinholing in PE pipe.
+This article will review the probable cause of this damage, what LDCs need to look for to determine if the pinholes are caused by electrostatic discharge (the morphology of pinholes) and the service implications for LDCs of electrostatic pinholing in PE pipe.